RogueDrifter/Anti_cheat_pack/README.md

-# Anti_cheat_pack
+# Rogue-AC

 [![sampctl](https://shields.southcla.ws/badge/sampctl-Anti_cheat_pack-2f2f2f.svg?style=for-the-badge)](https://github.com/RogueDrifter/Anti_cheat_pack)

 This is a pack of 14 anticheats and 3 helping systems which you can control through callbacks mentioned in the includes and the test.pwn file.

-`Installation`: You simply include the files in your gamemode/fs depending on the include's setup (some require include in all scripts and only edit through the gamemode, others can be used in one script alone).
+`Installation`: The Rogue-AC file needs to be included in your gamemode and in all filterscripts, function(s) is/are to be used only within the gamemode.

 `Testing`: All can be done through the test.pwn folder which already contains all of the includes and their callbacks nottify you through `SCM` and `print` messages

-`Version`: `7.0`
+`Version`: `8.0`

 # Installation